Overview of Red Hat OpenStack Platform

 For the configuration of additional high availability components (for example, HAProxy), see the High Availability Deployment and Usage guide.

 The OpenStack Load-balancing service (Octavia) provides a Load Balancing-as-a-Service (LBaaS) version 2 implementation for Red Hat OpenStack Platform director installations.
-To use Load Balancing-as-a-Service, see Load Balancing-as-a-Service (LBaaS) with Octavia in the Networking Guide.
+For more information, see the Using Octavia for Load Balancing-as-a-Service guide.

 Pacemaker is integrated into Red Hat Enterprise Linux as an add-on.
 To set up Red Hat Enterprise Linux for high availability, see the Configuring and managing high availability clusters guide.